Arya-f4/worldshellfinder/readme.md

 ## Worldfind: A Simple Webshell Detection Tool
 Tired getting hacked and finding where the hacker backdoor is?
 Worldfind is a basic web shell finder command-line tool written in Go that helps you identify potential web shell hidden within your web server directories or even in your image file.
-It works by scanning files for suspicious keywords and regular expressions commonly found in malicious scripts.
+It works by scanning files for suspicious keywords and regular expressions commonly found in malicious scripts. (also please star)

 ![shellfind](https://github.com/user-attachments/assets/3fa2513f-5eef-433c-ac7f-92d3e5789397)
 <p align="center">